alowave223/erc20-wallet-scraper/README.md

   yarn install
 ```
 4. Copy `example.env` (our config) and rename it to `.env`
-5. Change values in `.env` to your actual info (every value have comments on it)
+5. Change the values to your own (each value has comments).
 6. Build the project
 ```bash
 npx tsc